dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 !!!
 Tip "Why do we need to update the first *StorageClass*?"
     When no cluster UUID is specified, heketi serves volume creation requests from any cluster currently registered to it.
 That would be two now.
     In order to request a volume from specific cluster you have to supply the cluster's UUID to heketi.
-The first *StorageClass* has no UUID specified so far because `openshift-ansible` did not create it.
+This is done via a parameter in the `StorageClass`.
+The first `StorageClass` has no UUID specified so far because `openshift-ansible` did not create it.

-Unfortunately you cannot `oc patch` a `StorageClass` in OpenShift.
+Unfortunately you cannot `oc patch` a `StorageClass` parameters in OpenShift.
 So we have to delete it and re-create it.
 Don't worry - existing `PVCs` will remain untouched.

-To simplify our work, we will just export the current `StorageClass` definition and manipulate it using some clever JSON query syntax to put the additional `clusterid` parameter in the right place.
+To simplify our work, instead of typing JSON/YAML, we will just export the current `StorageClass` definition JSON and manipulate it using `jq` and some clever JSON queries to put the additional `clusterid` parameter in the right place.

 &#8680; To do that, run the following command via copy&paste:

-    oc get storageclass/glusterfs-storage -o json | jq ".parameters=(.parameters + {\"clusterid\": \"$FIRST_CNS_CLUSTER\"})" > glusterfs-storage-fast.json
+    oc get storageclass/glusterfs-storage -o json \
+    | jq ".parameters=(.parameters + {\"clusterid\": \"$FIRST_CNS_CLUSTER\"})" > glusterfs-storage-fast.json

-This will result in a file looking like the following:
+This will result in a file named `glusterfs-storage-fast.json` looking like the following:

 <kbd>glusterfs-storage-fast.json:</kbd>
 ```json hl_lines="16"